bnoleto/bnoleto/README.md

 ## Welcome to my profile!
 There are some info about me 🐱‍💻

-I'm a Junior Full-Stack developer, and currently working at Tata Consultancy Services Ltd. I have Bachelor's degree in Computer Science, at State University of Paraná (UNESPAR), Brazil.
+I'm a Full-Stack developer, and currently working at Tata Consultancy Services Ltd. I have Bachelor's degree in Computer Science, at State University of Paraná (UNESPAR), Brazil.

 ### I'm currently learning and seeking projects that uses:
 - Node.js